cwbicknese/hello-world/read.md

 its information.
 To add a new hotel, click the "+" button in the top right corner.
 Then, enter the hotel's information, and the hotel will be added to the application's data.

-Software Operations Specialists
+Credits
 ---
+Software Operations Specialists consists of:
-Robbie
+* Robbie

-Flora
+* Flora

-Allen
+* Allen

-Alex
+* Alex

-Chris
+* Chris

 Built with
 ---
-IntelliJ
+IntelliJ IDEA